jjvanzon/JJs-Reference-Architecture/layers.md

 ### Database (DB)

-It starts with the database (DB).
+It starts with the database.
 This can be a *relational database* like `Microsoft SQL Server`, which structuredly stores the data into tables and relationships.
-But the it could also be another type of data store: an [`XML`](apis.md#xml) file, *flat* file or even just *in-memory* data.
+But it could also be another type of data store: an [`XML`](apis.md#xml) file, *flat* file or even just *in-memory* data.

 ### ORM (NHibernate)